 Then the project team decided to apply fast tracking method.
 Figure on the right side demonstrates the result after fast tracking.
 There is an overlap for 3 days between the Activity A and Activity B. Total duration is now 7 Days.

-In Fast Tracking technique, first step is to analyze the critical path and determine the activities which are on the critical path or near the critical path because on other paths, activities have floats.
+In the Fast Tracking technique, the first step is to analyze the critical path and determine the activities which are on the critical path or near the critical path because, on other paths, activities have floats.

-Simply put, fast tracking technique does not involve additional cost.
-It is related with changing the sequence of the activities and logic of the project schedule.
+Simply put, fast tracking technique does not involve an additional cost.
+It is related to changing the sequence of the activities and logic of the project schedule.
 Therefore it can be the first technique to be considered for this purpose.

 What is Crashing ?

-In Fast Tracking technique, in order to catch up the project schedule, extra resources should be put on the remaining activities.
-Because if it is possible to assign more resources, activity duration will decrease and this will shorten the duration of critical path.
+In the crashing technique, in order to catch up the project schedule, extra resources should be put on the remaining activities.
+Because if it is possible to assign more resources, activity duration will decrease and this will shorten the duration of the critical path.
 But you should keep in mind that extra resources cause additional costs to your project.
 You need to calculate the value of schedule compression techniques before to decide to use.

 Fast tracking seeks to complete the project earlier by performing the activities simultaneously.
 This increases risks and may cause lack of coordination between the parties.

 Depending on the situation and requirements of your project, you can select one of this schedule compression technique.
-In some cases you have to use both of them to catch up the schedule.
+In some cases, you have to use both of them to catch up the schedule.
 Fast tracking does not include additional cost but it increases risks.
-Because changes in the project schedule necessiate additional coordination between the project team and the subcontractors.
+Because changes in the project schedule necessitate additional coordination between the project team and the subcontractors.
 On the other hand, crashing does not increase risk but it increases costs.
-Bringing additional resources increase production and transportation costs.
-Please note that this topic is very important for PMP Exam.
+Bringing additional resources increases production and transportation costs.
+Please note that this topic is very important for the PMP Certification Exam.
 There may be some questions related with fast tracking vs crashing.